ignatiusreza/elasticsearch-model-transactional_callbacks/README.md

 and it will be automatically called by the library.

 ## Compatibility
 This library is compatible and tested with Elasticsearch 5.
-Some works might be needed to make it works with Elasticsearch 6.
+Some work might be needed to make it work with Elasticsearch 6.

 ## Installation
 Add this line to your application's Gemfile: